+Child malnutrition rates are among the highest in the world.
 Women and children are particularly vulnerable due to the breakdown of health services, poor water and sanitation, and insufficient access to health services, particularly in rural areas.
 The UN estimates 80 percent of the population is in need of humanitarian assistance.

 Three years of ongoing conflict and economic decline have exhausted the population’s adaptation mechanisms, destroyed infrastructure and seriously disrupted the country’s economy.
 In 2017, humanitarian intervention was restricted in terms of its access to resources, beneficiaries, and in its operational capacity.